 How often does Wise grant stock?

 Our stock package is for 4 years.
 We don’t do annual stock grants.
-This means that you get the full upside of the stock from year 1.

 Do you get more stock if you’re promoted?